Consensys/secureum-diligence-bootcamp/day2/exercise2/README.md

 4. (harder) Change the (uninstrumented) open zeppelin code, to introduce a bug, that is *caught* by your instrumentation.

+To get you started, we have already added the dummy token code and tests from the example above.

 ## Submission